time-IO/tsm-orchestration/README.md

 docker-compose up -d
 ```

 It will take some seconds until everything is up.
-Especially the kafka
-service is very costly and will engage your CPU and CPU fan.

 ## 3. Create a thing